ONS Social Survey Division

 Geographical breakdown: Region

-Since publication of initial findings in the Part I report improvements have been made to the LOS weighting method (136.9 Kb Pdf) .
+Estimates included in the report have been revised in light of an improvement to the LOS weighting method (136.9 Kb Pdf) .
 The improvement was made in order to address the downward bias in the estimates of onset of impairment rates present (and acknowledged) in the previously published results.
 The change in method has resulted in an increase in the estimates of onset rates (see Chapter 3 of the report) from those previously published; for example the overall onset rate increased from 8% to 13%.
 The revised estimates were published on 10th April 2014; all previously published materials have been updated with revised figures.

 Respondents to the LOS were interviewed for the first time in wave one (between June 2009 and March 2010) and then followed up in wave two (June 2010 to March 2012), approximately one year after their initial interview.